Around two-thirds of the world’s ocean is considered international waters. This area lies beyond the authority of any single country.

 It covers a huge range of issues, from navigation, shipping, seafarer welfare and piracy to fishing, pollution, oil and gas drilling, deep sea mining and marine conservation.

-However, while UNCLOS compels nations to work together to protect the marine environment, it does not set out detailed instructions for how to do it.
+However, while the convention requires nations to work together to protect the marine environment, it does not set out detailed instructions for how to do it.

-Negotiations to change this have been ongoing for more than 20 years.
-The result is the so-called UN High Seas Treaty, an agreement reached in March 2023 and set to enter into force in 2026.
+Negotiations to change this have been going on for more than 20 years.
+The result is the so-called UN High Seas Treaty, also known as the Biodiversity Beyond National Jurisdiction Agreement, which entered into force in 2026.

 What is the UN High Seas Treaty?

-For instance, it establishes a framework for creating marine protected areas (MPAs) in areas beyond national jurisdiction.
+For the first time there will be a legal framework for creating marine protected areas (MPAs) in areas beyond national jurisdiction.
 These are designed to ‘protect, preserve, restore and maintain biodiversity and ecosystems’.
 This framework could be key to protecting 30 per cent of the ocean by 2030, one of the key targets of the United Nations’ 17 Sustainable Development Goals.

 Also covered are the fair access to and use of marine genetic resources – genetic material derived from plants, animals, or microbes – and access to marine technology.